 Whaling is another targeted phishing scam, similar to spear phishing.
 However, in whaling, rather than targeting an average user, social engineers focus on targeting higher-value targets like CEOs and CFOs.
 Whaling gets its name due to the targeting of the so-called "big fish" within a company.

 While phishing is used to describe fraudulent email practices, similar manipulative techniques are practiced using other communication methods such as phone calls and text messages.

 Vishing (short for voice phishing) occurs when a fraudster attempts to trick a victim into disclosing sensitive information or giving them access to the victim's computer over the telephone.
-One popular vishing scheme involves the attacker calling victims and pretending to be from the IRS.
 The caller often threatens or tries to scare the victim into giving them personal information or compensation.
-Vishing scams like the one often target older-individuals, but anyone can fall for a vishing scam if they are not adequately trained.

-Smishing (short for SMS phishing) is similar to and incorporates the same techniques as email phishing and vishing, but it is done through SMS/text messaging.
+Smishing (short for SMS phishing) is similar to and incorporates the same social engineering techniques as email phishing and vishing, but it is done through SMS/text messaging.

 Baiting puts something enticing or curious in front of the victim to lure them into the social engineering trap.
 A baiting scheme could offer a free music download or gift card in an attempt to trick the user into providing credentials.